-SuperHero, by Ian Eaton, is a new play about a young boy who fantasizes about having super powers with the hope that they will solve all of his problems.
+SuperHero, by Ian Eaton, is an original play about a young boy who fantasizes about having super powers with the hope that they will solve all of his problems.
 After a tragic event, Ian’s fantasies of being a “super” man are shattered when a neighborhood bully forces him to confront the kind of man he wants to become.

 The play follows Ian’s personal experiences of losing his older brother to street violence, and navigating strict West Indian parents, girls, and Catholic school amidst the backdrop of Harlem’s Manhattanville Projects.
 SuperHero is a coming of age story that grapples with identity, acceptance, and forgiveness through the eyes of an artistic kid growing up in West Harlem in the 1980’s.